Wordfence includes a rate limiting firewall that controls how your site content can be accessed.

-However, please read the following caveat: If your site is NOT well designed or configured, then it may, during the normal course of operations, experience many page not found (404) errors.
-For example, if you include many images that don’t exist in your web pages then your pages will generate a lot of 404 errors on your site.
-Those 404s can cause Wordfence to block the visitor who is viewing a page if they exceed the limit you’ve set.
-So before setting this to a low number and setting the action to “block,” make very sure that you don’t get a lot of page not found (404) errors on your site during normal operations.
-One way to do this is to look at your browser error log or console which often displays 404 errors on a page in red.
+However, if your site is not well designed or configured, then it may, during the normal course of operations, experience many resource “Not Found” (404 response status code) errors.
+For example, if you include many images that do not exist in your site pages then your pages will generate a lot of 404 Not Found errors on your site.
+Those 404 Not Found errors can cause Wordfence to block the visitor who is viewing a page if they exceed the limit that you have set.
+So before setting this to a low number and setting the action to “block”, make very sure that you do not get a lot of resource Not Found errors on your site during normal operations.
+One way to do this is to look at your browser error log or console which often displays 404 Not Found errors on a page in red.

 How long is an IP address blocked when it breaks a rule

-You can “block” them, which immediately removes access from the site for a predetermined amount of time, defined by this setting: “How long is an IP address blocked when it breaks a rule.”
+You can “block” them, which immediately removes access from the site for a predetermined amount of time, defined by the setting “How long is an IP address blocked when it breaks a rule”.

-The option “How long is an IP address blocked when it breaks a rule” controls how long an IP is blocked if you have set the option to “block.”
-We use a duration of between 5 minutes to one hour on our own production websites.
-This is enough time to limit the malicious activity an IP can engage in.
-The duration you use is entirely up to you.
-If you would like to be very aggressive, you can set the duration to 24 hours or longer, but it is important to note that IP addresses are dynamically assigned on the Internet.
-So if you block someone using a certain IP address, they may switch to using a different IP in a day or two, and a new user who is not engaging in malicious activity but who is assigned the IP you have blocked may now be prevented from accessing your site if you have set this duration very long.
+The option “How long is an IP address blocked when it breaks a rule” controls how long an IP address is blocked if you have set the option to “block”.
+We use a duration of between 5 minutes to one hour on our own production sites.
+This is enough time to limit the malicious activity an IP address can be engaged in.
+The duration you set is entirely up to you.
+If you would like to be very aggressive, you can set the duration to 24 hours or longer, but it is important to note that IP addresses are dynamically assigned on the internet.
+So if you block someone using a certain IP address, they may switch to using a different IP address in a day or two, and a new user who is not engaging in malicious activity but who is now assigned the IP you have blocked may now be prevented from accessing your site if you have set this duration very long.

-URLs in this whitelist will not be counted against the throttling rules that are used to limit crawlers.
+URLs in this allowlist, that generate a 404 Not Found response status code, will not be counted against the throttling rules that are used to limit crawlers.
 The default list includes site icons like “favicon.ico” or “apple-touch-icon.png” and retina versions of images following the pattern “/*@2x.png”, which some browsers request even if they are not listed in your site’s HTML.
 Enter one URL per line.
 URLs should begin with a slash, such as “/favicon.ico”.